Tom Kamara: Life

-Kamara returned to Liberia in 1981 and became the editor of the New Liberia, the official newspaper of the People’s Redemption Council.
-In 1984, Kamara was imprisoned by the National Security Agency for allegedly organizing the distribution of regime-critical leaflets.
+Kamara returned to Liberia in 1981 and became the editor of the New Liberia, the official newspaper of the People's Redemption Council.
+In 1984, he was imprisoned by the National Security Agency for allegedly organizing the distribution of regime-critical leaflets.
 Without formal charge, he was supposed to be moved to the high-security prison Belle Yella, presumably to be killed en route.
 However, the officer in charge of flying the plane refused on the basis that there were no legal papers on his case.
 Kamara managed to escape and attempted to flee to his brother in the United States using a false passport.
 He was arrested by Dutch authorities at Schiphol Airport.
 Jacques Keiren and Catholic priest Geert Bles were able to prove Kamara’s identity using an article of The New African.
 He was granted political asylum and lived in the Netherlands during the following years.

 After Samuel Doe’s assassination in 1990, Kamara returned to Liberia.
 He continued to be targeted by the Independent National Patriotic Front of Liberia (INPFL).
 In 1990, Kamara encountered INFPL leader Prince Johnson at Bushrod Island, who questioned him and wanted to kill him.
 While escaping, Kamara was shot in the leg and badly wounded.
 His injuries were not immediately attended to and the Red Cross flew him to the Netherlands for treatment.

 In 1993, during the First Liberian Civil War, Kamara founded the newspaper the New Democrat.
 The editorial office was burned down by rebels under Charles Taylor in 1996.
 The newspaper was shut down in 2000 and Kamara received death threats.
 He went into exile to Ghana and then to the Netherlands.
 After all other editors of the New Democrat fled to Ghana, the New Democrat was published exclusively online.
 In 2005, Kamara and his wife Rachael returned to Liberia.
 Supported by Dutch organizations Free Voice and OneMen, the New Democrat could be printed again.

-In 2010, the New Democrat published a story where they accused the Consolidated Group, a company of former president Charles Taylor, of purchasing 'useless’ road equipment for the government.
+In 2010, the New Democrat published a story where they accused the Consolidated Group, a company of former president Charles Taylor, of purchasing "useless" road equipment for the government.
 Following these accusations of corruption, the New Democrat was found guilty of libeling and fined US$900,000.
 The World Association of Newspapers and News Publishers and the World Editors Forum protested the fine and urged President Ellen Johnson Sirleaf to consider a punishment proportionate to the damages.
 In February 2012, Kamara was appointed as member of the board of directors of National Port Authority by President Sirleaf.
 He refused the offer citing other responsibilities.